 Tip #4: Pay Attention to Riders

 Another common rider is one that offers a convertibility feature, which provides you with an option to convert your term life insurance policy to a whole life policy within a specific time period, regardless of the insured’s health status.
-Some people like the flexibility this rider provides, but for those who never choose to actually convert their, this rider adds to their premium amount per month.
+Some people like the flexibility this rider provides, but for those who never choose to actually convert, it adds to their premium amount per month.

 Riders address many different kinds of hypothetical situations.
 When you’re shopping for coverage, it can be tempting to add riders “just in case” it’s helpful down the road.
 But keep in mind, each rider may add to your monthly payment, and in reality, there are only so many situations that you will encounter.
 Be sure you’re adding on riders that you actually think you could need or you’d be glad you have down the road if you want to keep coverage as affordable as possible.